 With just 174 calories per decadent, chocolatey serving, banana chocolate chip cookies are the perfect treat for indulging your sweet tooth, and using up those leftover bananas!

 There should be a song I sing when I see old bananas.
 Something sang to the tune of “if you’re happy and you know it.”
-Like: “If you have old bananas, make some cookies” (or bread or muffins or, or…) come on now, sing along with me!
+Like: “If you have old bananas, make some cookies” (or bread (like this Lighter Maple Walnut Banana Bread) or muffins or, or…) come on now, sing along with me!

 Sorry for the earworm.
 But seriously, when I see old bananas I know no one in our house will eat, I can’t just pitch them!
 I have to make something with them.
 This week it was these delicious banana chocolate chip cookies, with some sour cream (or Greek yogurt) in them for a little bit of tartness and a whole lot of soft tenderness.